-If you’re a student or someone who regularly records lectures, meetings, or music, a new feature rich iOS app called Recordium (free for a limited time) allows you to manage, highlight, annotate, edit, and share recordings right from an iPhone.
+If you’re a student or someone who regularly records lectures, meetings, or music, a new feature rich iOS app called Recordium [No Longer Available] allows you to manage, highlight, annotate, edit, and share recordings right from an iPhone.

 Though Recordium includes a long list of special features, it has a fun and simple design with a pretty intuitive user interface.
 It is about as easy to start audio recordings in Recordium as it is in Apple’s default Recorder app, though Recordium runs rings around Voice Memos when it comes to what can be done with audio.

 Two years ago, I highlighted and reviewed Blue Microphone’s Blue FiRe as the best audio recorder app for the iPhone, but Recordium now surpasses it.